 Before we dig deep into the pros and cons of Sony's wannabe cable killer, let's spend a minute on what PlayStation Vue is and how it works.

 PlayStation Vue is a US-only cable service that takes both traditional cable channels and over-the-air content from sources like NBC, CBS, ABC and FOX and combines them into a single app for PlayStation 4, PlayStation 3, Amazon Fire TV, Amazon Fire TV Stick and iPad.
-Sony also has plans to enable Chromecast support for the iOS app, too, sometime down the road.
+Recently, Sony also added support for PC and Mac, as well as Apple TV.

 Here are the packages in full detail: